 To keep the peace, America must ensure its Gulf allies starve any recalcitrant rebels of supplies.
 During the interim before a formal ceasefire was signed, the Assadists and Russians might be allowed to strike back at any bitter-enders along the front lines, but that’s only until the next step was completed.

 Step 4: America and its Sunni Arab allies go on the offensive against the Islamic State

 The idea of using the Kurds is great, except that the Islamic State is Sunni Arab and the Kurds are not ready to occupy Arab territory.

 Instead, a combined force of Egyptian, Jordanian and Gulf Arab troops will sweep into Syria into designated zones.
 While limited Russian forces stiffen the Assad lines, the other coalition will have free reign to move into the rest of Syria and Iraq.
-Each force would be backed by US airpower and special forces.
-If necessary, regular US units would be on the frontline.
+Each force would be backed by American airpower and special forces.
+If necessary, regular American units would be on the frontline.

 Since the Islamic State is a weak conventional force, such an invasion would rapidly roll on Raqqa and annihilate IS as a territorial force.
 That would be a huge blow to its ideology; the Kingdom of God that cannot defeat infidels in the open would look all the more bankrupt.